walshbr/introduction-to-text-analysis/classifiers/supervised-classifiers.md

 This might all seem a bit removed from the kinds of work that we have been doing elsewhere in the book, but we wanted you to get a firm foundation in what classification is before we modeled an example relative to text analysis.

 ## Further Resources
 * The NLTK book has [a good section](http://www.nltk.org/book/ch06.html#naive-bayes-classifiers) on naive Bayes classifiers.
+The book is a Python tutorial, though, so it will quickly get technical.